Performance and Planning

 We want to keep South Wales safe and to do this we aim to be the best at understanding and responding to your needs.

-The Police and Crime Commissioner for South Wales has published a Police and Crime Reduction Plan for 2013-2017.
-This plan outlined the Commissioner’s vision and key priorities for policing and community safety across the South Wales force area.
-The Police & Crime Reduction Plan outlines the Commissioner’s expectations of the Chief Constable and alongside partner agencies the policing priorites will be tackled.
+The Police and Crime Commissioner for South Wales has published a Police and Crime Reduction Plan 2014-17.
+This plan outlines the Commissioner’s vision and key priorities for policing and community safety across the South Wales force area, and how by working with the Chief Constable and alongside partner agencies the policing priorites will be tackled.

-The South-Wales-Police-Welsh-Language-Scheme-2012-20151.pdf (810 downloads ) highlights our commitment to treating the Welsh and English language equally.
+The South Wales Police Welsh Language-Scheme 2012-2015 highlights our commitment to treating the Welsh and English language equally.

 The finalised Annual Statement of Accounts for the year ended 31 March 2013 have been subject to review by the Wales Audit Office and agreed by the Joint Audit Committee.
 The accounts are produced in accordance with the Accounts and Audit (Wales) (Amendment) Regulations 2010 and in the format recommended by the Chartered Institute of Public Finance and Accountancy in accordance with best accounting practice (the Code).

 Crime levels continue to fall across South Wales.

 National Statistics on crime previously published by the Home Office are now published by the Office for National Statistics (ONS) where you can find the latest incident and detection figures.